Nix v. Williams: Background

 Williams was subsequently convicted of the murder, but in Brewer v.
-Williams (1977), the US Supreme Court ruled that his right to counsel had been violated based on the precedent of Massiah v.
+Williams (1977), the US Supreme Court ruled that his Sixth Amendment right to counsel had been violated based on the precedent of Massiah v.
 United States (1964).
 Williams' conviction was thereby reversed.
 Justice Potter Stewart's majority opinion, however, contained a footnote suggesting that the evidence provided by Williams could still be used in a trial: